apache/qpid-proton/proton-c/bindings/cpp/docs/tutorial.md

 request and send the response.
 Note that we are still using a broker in this example.

-\todo FIXME insert server snips
+\todo TODO insert server snips

 Our server will provide a very simple service: it will respond with the body of the request converted to uppercase.